Please correct the errors below.

 Screenshot of notation with instrument names shown

 In music with many instruments, it’s handy to display the instrument names to the left of each stave.
-By default, we don’t display these names, but you can turn them on via our editor.
+By default, we don’t display these names, but you can turn them on.

-To do this on any slice you’ve created, go to the advanced slice settings and look for the “Display instrument names in notation?” section:
+If you’re sharing your slice with other people and want them to see the instrument names by default, go to the slice sharing notation settings and look for the “Display instrument names in notation?” section:

 Screenshot